nansencenter/sea_ice_type_cnn_training/README.md

 python keras_script.py
 ```
 # Execute the inference code
 For seeing the result of network after training, `inference.py` can be used.
 To do this, just set the **stride** and **window size** in variables `stride` and `ws` equal to the values used for building the data.
-In this script, `outputpath` is the folder path of output of data building calculation (with inferernce mode activated by putting `-i` in arguments) and `netcdfpath` is the path of netcdf files that are being read for data building (as the input of data building).
+In this script, `outputpath` is the folder path of output of data building calculation (with inference mode activated by putting `-i` in arguments) and `netcdfpath` is the path of netcdf files that are being read for data building (as the input of data building).
 This script will create a folder named `reconstructs_folder` in the same folder that contains `output` folder and write its results in it.
 > **Hint**: If you use resizing for building the data and then train the network with the resized data, this inference code (and consequent plotting) is not applicable.
 **This inference code is only for cases that resizing is not used.**